AlvaroCordoba-5/AlvaroCordoba-5/README.md

-- 🔭 I’m currently working on a personal project, the idea is to use typescrpit and exploring technologies to continue learning!
+- 🔭 I’m currently studying Solidity!

 - 💻 I’m  looking for a job as a frontend developer although I would also like to have work experience as a backend.

-- 🌱 I’m interested in learning solidity.

 - 👯 Experience working with agile methodologies.